Freezing fruit is a great opportunity to avoid waste and help save you money.

 Thawed, frozen fruit are perfect in banana cakes, apple tea cakes, and fruit muffins.
 And as long as you haven’t iced them, they can then be popped back into the freezer to eat later.
 Great for school and work snacks.

 If you want to try freezing fruit at home, keep in mind that most fruit will need to be peeled and diced prior to freezing.
 But there are exceptions to this, like most berries and cherries.
 For cherries, make sure you remove the pip first.
 I made this mistake once and when I thawed the cherries I then had to remove the pip.
 I had red hands for days after, but they we’re worth it.
+For the berries, just remove any stalks first and freeze.

-Grapes are another one that can be a little tricky as they don’t thaw well and to be honest, are really gross when thawed.
+Grapes are another fruit that can be a little tricky as they don’t thaw well and to be honest, are really gross when thawed.
 However, it’s worth trying as they’re great to eat frozen as a summer time treat, or popped into the summer salad.

 You can also freeze citrus.
 Yes, lemons, limes and oranges.
 Either: